GrokkingGrok/Project-Asimov/README.md

-# Project Asimov: Post-Scarcity Economics Simulation
+# Project Asimov: Robotic Economics (Robonomics) Simulation
 What if robots don't just produce things?
 What if every time a robot makes something, an AI crypto-mint spins up and you get a tiny bit of that value in your digital wallet as a new cryptocurrency, RoboTorq?

 What if you just found the repo simulating such an economy?

 ## What are we working on now?
-With two prototypes of mistakes out of the way, we're defining the entire Minimally Viable Product (MVP) in English.
+With two prototypes of mistakes out of the way, we're defining the entire Minimally Viable Product (MVP) in English as we adapt to the new system architecture.

-## Why Contribute?
+# Why Contribute?
 What economic system enables a Kardashev Type 1 civilization?
 Do you really think it's what we've got now?

 What happens when AI and robots swallow jobs wholesale?
 Print money for UBI and hope you don't need a wheelbarrow full of cash to buy a loaf of bread next year?